ajstarks/deck/cmd/lchart/README.md

-# lchart - linecharts for deck
+# lchart - charts for deck

 ```lchart``` generates deck markup for  bar, line, dot, and volume charts, reading data from the standard input file, or specified files.